Ultimate Guide to a Successful Spending Freeze

 - 35 Ways You Wasted Money This Year

 - How to Budget Money and Still Enjoy Life

 Should Groceries Be Included in the Spending Freeze?

-That depends.
 If your pantry and freezer are full, then the answer is probably yes with a limited predetermined amount for milk, fresh fruit and veggies.
-If your pantry and freezer are empty, then no. Eating a healthy meal at home is more important.
-However, eating out needs to be eliminated during the spending freeze.
+That means you to do a frugal spending freeze.

 Another alternative it to hold a Freezer/Pantry Challenge at a different time.